softindex/datakernel/examples/global-ot-demo/README.md

 ## Global-OT demo application

-To understand how Global-OT works and organizes data you can run Global-OT demo application.
+To understand how Global-OT module works and organizes data, you can run Global-OT demo application.
 It provides you with ability to work with repository which represents the history of counter modifications and covers the following operations:
 * `Add` - saves your modification locally, so that it can be then committed.
 * `Commit` - locally creates a commit which then can be pushed to the repository.
 * `Push` - applies your commit to the commit graph.